Growth in Confidence and Consistency: Darrel

 Allison is happy that she has a job.
 “I learned new skills at the Raw Carrot over the years.
 I have been able to learn when I am comfortable interacting with others and when I need my down time.”

-After the interview, Allison is eager to send out a message, “We (people with disabilities and mental illness) want to work and are capable to work,” she hesitates about saying more but continues, “We’re not stupid, we’re happiest when we get into a routine—a job is pretty important because it gives you money and helps with bills so you can share responsibility,” she says.
+Allison is eager to send out a message: “We (people who experience disabilities and mental illness) want to work and are capable to work.”
+She hesitates, then continues, “We’re happiest when we get into a routine—a job is pretty important because it gives you money and helps with bills so you can share responsibility,” she concludes.

 She heard about the job on Indeed and her job coach helped her apply.
 At the time of the interview, she shared openly about her diagnosis but cautions that she isn’t necessarily wanting to tell everyone about her challenges.